Executive-order creep is dangerous.

 send and receive ambassadors"

-*Possible Exception to #4: during a temporary state of national emergency after the President calls Congress into extraordinary session, it resolves an emergency or stabilizes one until Congress can meet, by executing a law passed by Congress.
+5. During a temporary state of national emergency after the President calls Congress into extraordinary session, it resolves an emergency or stabilizes one until Congress can meet, by executing a law passed by Congress.
 Any action issued under the exception expires when Congress meets or when the emergency no longer exists, whichever comes first."

-Note on #5: While there is Preambular justification for safeguarding unity, justice, domestic peace, defense, the general welfare, and liberty against emergencies when Congress is not in session, the text doesn't expressly assign this power to the President.
+While there is Preambular justification for safeguarding unity, justice, domestic peace, defense, the general welfare, and liberty against emergencies when Congress is not in session, the text doesn't expressly assign this power to the President.
 Since only the Executive branch sits year-round the Court may find it an implied power, as long as it proceeds from and is limited by one of the expressed unilateral powers (calling Congress into extraordinary session). #5 must still comply with #'s 1-3, and must be temporary.
 Letting the President unilaterally make policy with the force of law contradicts the text.

 Sovereignty is the right and power to act on the people’s behalf.